-&lt;sup>5 Two other holding companies were set up around the same time: MND Holdings (owned by the ministry of national development) and Sheng-Li Holdings (owned by the ministry of defence).
-MND Holdings was subsequently taken over by the ministry of finance and the bulk of its GLCs transferred to Temasek.
+4Two other holding companies were set up around the same time: MND Holdings (owned by the Ministry of National Development) and Sheng-Li Holdings (owned by the Ministry of Defense).
+MND Holdings was subsequently taken over by the Ministry of Finance and the bulk of its GLCs transferred to Temasek.
 Sheng-Li Holdings (now Singapore Technologies) is responsible for defense-related GLCs.